Optimize your fulfillment operation with multi carrier shipping software

 • Total dollars spent procuring inventory last month

-While all four families are useful for tracking month-over-month changes, descriptive analytics are especially useful because of the guaranteed consistency of the measurements.
-Descriptive analytics are inherently simple measurements with little interpretation, which means they are less useful at automating decision making and more useful at logging rates-of-change for basic measurements over a given time period.
+These supply chain data analytics are inherently simple measurements with little interpretation, which means they are less useful at automating decision making and more useful at logging rates-of-change for basic measurements over a given time period.
 For example, an increase in weekly inventory spend may alert you to a change happening that your partners elsewhere in the business may have forgotten to tell you about.
-Descriptive analytics are the foundation of all other analytics and frequently critical in their own right
+Descriptive analytics are the foundation of all other analytics and are frequently critical in their own right.

 Diagnostic